canalplus/rx-player/doc/api/index.md

 _returns_: ``Array.<Object>``

-Returns the list of available audio tracks under the form of an array of audiotrack objects.
+Returns the list of available audio tracks for the current content.

-Each of these have the following properties:
+Each of the objects in the returned array have the following properties:
   - ``id`` (``Number|string``): The id used to identify the track.
 Use it for setting the track via ``setAudioTrack``.
   - ``language`` (``string``): The language the audio track is in, as set in the manifest.
-  - ``normalized`` (``string``): An attempt to translate the ``language`` property into an ISO 639-3 language code (for now only support translations from ISO 639-1 and ISO 639-3 language codes).
+  - ``normalized`` (``string``): An attempt to translate the ``language`` property into an ISO 639-3 language code (for now only support translations from ISO 639-1 and ISO 639-2 language codes).
 If the translation attempt fails (no corresponding ISO 639-3 language code is found), it will equal the value of ``language``
   - ``audioDescription`` (``Boolean``): Whether the track is an audio description (for the visually impaired or not).
   - ``active`` (``Boolean``): Whether the track is the one currently active or not.